 The red lights of the motorcycle zipped through the light rain, riding the curves like a lecher’s hands.
 From the bike itself came the blaring synthetic pop music, intense and rising over the motor.
 In the distance, a storm was rolling in, and the low rumble of distant thunder could be heard.
 The rider wore a green and white varsity jacket, the back and breast blazoned not with a high school letter but something half corporate logo, half medieval crest.
 A stylized gryphon struggling against thorns on a shield.
 His helmet was pure black, reflecting the lights of the mansion as he pulled up to the gate.

 A black man held up a hand at the guard station, and looked at a clipboard.
-He was middle aged, and the man still seated in the station was nearly twice his age.
+He was in his thirties, and the man still seated in the station was about twenty years his senior.
 The rider slowed, and the blarring synth-pop died.